sysaxis/websignals/node-wsi/README.md

 #### Features:
 * Supports both WebSocket and HTTP.
 * Can be used in parallel with express.
-* Built -n keep-alive system.
+* Built in keep-alive system.
 * Dynamically declarable and callable API logic.
 * Can be used with Promises, callbacks or returns.
 * Built-in authentication mechanism (debatable in practice).